You should totally play roller derby

 What if I want to learn how to skate, but I don’t want to play roller derby?

-You’re more than welcome to attend our New Skater sessions if you just want to learn how to skate, but please be aware that they are very much tailored towards roller derby.
+You’re more than welcome to attend our Rookies sessions if you just want to learn how to skate, but please be aware that they are very much tailored towards roller derby.

-If you want to skate, but don’t like the idea of hitting people on skates, you could go down the officiating path and learn how to become a roller derby referee.
-Come along to our New Skater sessions as usual, and then we’ll put you in touch with our Officiating Crew, who will be more than happy to welcome you.
+If you want to skate, but don’t like the idea of hitting people on skates, we can teach you to be a roller derby referee.
+Come along to our Rookies sessions as usual, and then we’ll put you in touch with our Officiating Crew, who will be more than happy to welcome you.

-The sessions run every Friday 7:00pm until 9:00pm, but please arrive at least 15 minutes before so you have time to get kitted up and put your skates on.
+Rookies training runs every Friday 7pm until 9pm, but please arrive at least 15 minutes before so you have time to get kitted up and put your skates on, and for 6.30pm if it is your first time.

-We rarely cancel our New Skate Sessions, but if we do, we’ll announce it on our Facebook page.
+We rarely cancel our Rookies sessions, but if we do, we’ll announce it on our Rookies Facebook group.

 In a word, yes!
 Roller derby is a great way to get in shape and most of our skaters started off in exactly the same way.
 Everyone has to start somewhere – all we need from you is a little determination.